pranavvss/Hand-Face-recognition-OpenCV/README.md

 # Hand-Face-detection-model-using-python
-Hand/Face detection model using python (No hardware(Arduino, sensors required)
+Hand/Face detection model using python (No hardware - Arduino, sensors not required)

 Examples